brokechubb/Jakey/SECURITY.md

 ## Security Best Practices

-When using JakeySelfBot, please follow these security best practices:
+When using Jakey, please follow these security best practices:

 ### For End Users